rhenter/django-models/README.rst

 - CodeModel

-  Model with 32 characters hash code to use to identify your record
+  Model with a code field that automatically generates a hash of 16 characters by default.
+Useful to identify your record in a more humane way

 - SerializerModel

-  Model to return a dict with all data of your django instance without a serializaer.
+  Model to return a dict with all data of your django instance without a serializer.

 Example: